shalommmitz/Junior_High_Robotics_Course/robot_firmware/README.md

 1. Install software:

    1.1.
-On Windows: Install Python:
+On Windows:

-        - Download and install the latest version from https://python.org
+        - Install Python: Download and install the latest version from https://python.org

-        - IMPORTANT: Turn on "Add Python to Path" at first screen of installation
+           IMPORTANT: Turn on "Add Python to Path" at first screen of installation
+        - Install the drivers for the WeMOS serial drivers

    1.2.
 Install the sw to burn the 'robot brain' (=ESP8620):   `pip install esptool` 1.3.
 Install the sw  that will transfer files to the robot brain: 'pip install adafruit-ampy`